nui-ai/mediapipe/README.md

 # Update About Successful building on Ubuntu 24.04:

-1. make and enter a venv.
+1. make and enter a python 3.12 venv.
 2. run the python build, which triggers bazel to build the hand pipelines and underlying mediapipe framework before building and installing the python wheel connecting python to it. this triggers the include setup.py which runs bazel under the hood.
     ```
     pip install -r requirements.txt